firecracker/ember-katex/README.md

 You can overcome this limitation by pre-wrapping your formulas with `\(` and `\)` via a computed property or a custom helper (not included).

 ### Rendering programmatically

-This addon exposes KaTeX for import:
+This addon exposes KaTeX functions for importing:

 ```js
 import {